 Oil & gas operators in the state of Texas are disposing of 75 times more waste water than they were in 2005.
 Growth in disposal volumes is the result of expanded use of hydraulic fracturing and growing water production from oil & gas wells.
 The state of Texas is producing more oil than it has in 20+ years.
 Since many of those wells produce associated water, that means more water.
+Production from the Eagle Ford is adding to the need for growing disposal options.

 There are more than 8,000 disposal wells in the state of Texas and a little more than 10% of those are commercial operations.
 Add 25,000 other producing wells that accept waste fluids to improve recoveries of oil & gas and you begin to picture just how much water can be disposed of.
 Based on previous years, I estimate approximately 4 billion barrels of water was disposed of in 2012.